You’ve done your homework, you’ve weighed your options and now you’re ready to apply to Spring Arbor University. Here’s how to do it.

 1. Fill out an online application.
 Setting up an account allows you to save your application online and come back to finish it later.

-2. Contact your high school guidance counselor and have him or her send your high school transcripts to SAU.
+2. Contact your high school guidance counselor and have them send your high school transcripts to SAU.
 If you have taken the GED test, please have an official GED score report sent to us at the address below.
-It’s also time to unveil those ACT or SAT scores.
+It’s also time to unveil those SAT, ACT or CLT scores (we accept CLT scores of 66 and above).
 Ask your high school guidance counselor to send them to us, and we’ll take care of the rest.

 If you need assistance providing your academic transcript, call 800.968.0011 or email firstname.lastname@example.org.

-Have your transcript or official GED score report and your ACT or SAT scores mailed to:
+Have your transcript or official GED score report and your SAT, ACT or CLT scores mailed to:

 Spring Arbor University